 This is where 24/7 full-stack comes in.

-Support that covers the infra, application and every other other moving part, ensuring uptime around the clock.
+Support that covers infra, SaaS application and every other moving part, ensuring uptime around the clock.

 How we deliver full-stack support and monitoring for our SaaS partners, aka our SaaS monitoring tool

 Which means it’s supported in the capable hands of bespoke support platform Mission Control (MC2).

 Currently in its second (and greatest) iteration, Mission Control’s real wow-factor lies in combining every one of these granular threads with alerts, runbooks, and notes on important events into a single bird’s-eye-view.